 - Whisking constantly might make your wrist hurt, but it's vital to ensure the gravy is free from lumps.
 When adding the stock to the roux, pour it slowly and whisk until the roux is completely incorporated.

 - Add the chicken broth slowly, starting with just a half-cup.
 Add more as you need it, rather than dumping it all in at once, which will make the gravy too thin.

 - Heat up the broth before adding it to the gravy.
 The heat will allow the liquid to incorporate to the roux more easily, leading to a smoother gravy.

-- Make sure that, before you add the sour cream, the gravy comes to a near-boil.
+- Make sure before you add the sour cream that the gravy comes to a near-boil.
 You want the taste of the flour to be cooked off.
 However, once you've added the sour cream, turn down the heat.
 Bringing the mixture to a boil again could cause the cream to curdle.

-- Season the gravy only at the end at the cooking process.
+- Season the gravy only at the end of the cooking process.
 The sauce reduces as you cook, so seasoning too early could lead to an overly salty finished product.

 - Vegetarian variation: Replace the chicken broth with vegetable broth.
 To make it vegan, use non-dairy sour cream.

 - Mushroom gravy variation: Saute 8 ounces of diced fresh mushrooms in 1 tablespoon butter before starting the rest of the recipe.
 Remove from the pan and begin the recipe as directed.
 Add the mushrooms to the gravy between steps 3 and 4.